INTO-CPS-Association/plant-controller/pt/green_house_1/README.md

 | 0x44 | SHT45 | temperature and humidity sensor | 6 | |
 | 0x39 | AS7341 | 6-channel 16-bit light sensor | 7 | this measures light in seven wavelengths |
 | 0x70 to 0x77 (with x070 as default) | PCA9548 | 8-TO-1 multiplexer | directly connected to I2C port of Raspberry Pi 5 | the default address has not been modified |

-Use Adafruit I2C hub to connect the required sensors to sideways GPIO pins

 See [I2C address directory](https://learn.adafruit.com/i2c-addresses/the-list)